Your Expert Guide to Exploring Andalucía with Kids (2024)

 General Highlights: Plaza de España, the Alcazar and Cathedral in Seville, nature walks outside of the city, paddle boarding on the Guadalquivir River.

-City of Seville with Kids
+City of Seville with kids

 las setas by night - lit up blue with Seville skyline lit up against night sky behind

-📍Sevilla is a great place to visit with kids.
-It is a beautiful old city with many cultural monuments to check out, some of which will be of interest to the children, others less so.
 When visiting Seville, I recommend taking time to see the top monuments: the Plaza de España and the Alcazar Réal (the Royal Palace) but also letting the kids play in Parque Maria Luísa, visiting the exceptional aquarium and as a true highlight for kids, visit Las Setas at night.
 Kids will also love it if you let them lead you through the maze-like narrow roads of the old Jewish quarter in Seville.

 Don’t forget that it’s possible to take a paddle boarding or kayaking tour for the older kids if they are interested in heading up the Guadalquivir.